Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route and directions/Navigate route with rerouting/README.md

 ## Offline data

-The [Navigate a Route GPX Track](https://arcgisruntime.maps.arcgis.com/home/item.html?id=91e7e6be79cc4d2f8416eff867674c1e) provides a simulated path for the device to demonstrate routing while travelling.
+The [Navigate a Route GPX Track](https://arcgisruntime.maps.arcgis.com/home/item.html?id=91e7e6be79cc4d2f8416eff867674c1e) provides a simulated path for the device to demonstrate routing while traveling.

 ## About the data